What is ankylosing

 Recognizing symptoms of AS is an important step toward reaching an early AS diagnosis.
 Explore the interactive diagram to see how people may experience AS symptoms in different areas of the body.

-Some common symptoms of ankylosing spondylitis
+Some common ankylosing spondylitis symptoms

 Click on the highlighted parts of the body to see more information about symptoms.